LoveCommunity/love.dart/README.md

 * share
 * shareForever

-If you want to learn more, please follow api reference.
+If you want to learn more, please follow [API Reference].

 ## Testing